The Apple Cider Spice Cake

 Hence began her cake project which she named, “The Magic Cake Project.”
 She began trying different variations, collecting the successful versions, typing up her notes, and compiling her photos.
 Then, she shared her “cake collection” with us.
 We had fun browsing all the possibilities and creativity–there were so many different flavors and variations from one recipe!

 This was one version that really caught our attention.
-Replacing the orange juice with apple juice and adding a cinnamony streusel made so much sense!
+Replacing the orange juice with apple cider and adding a cinnamony streusel made so much sense!
 We could smell the cake baking even just from reading the recipe.

 And when we tried it, it was just as good as we imagined it would be.
 It’s the perfect way to step up your 9×13 cake for Yom Tov.